AlexElk/AlexElk/README.md

 # Summary

-Software Developer with a strong foundation in full-stack and game development.
-I build scalable applications using C# and React.
+Software Developer.
+I build applications using C#, React, and more.

 # Skills